SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 ### Step 1: The canvas records intent

-A public method such as `Fill(...)`, `Draw(...)`, or `DrawText(...)` resolves the active state and creates one or more `CompositionCommand` values.
+A public method such as `Fill(...)`, `Draw(...)`, or `DrawText(...)` resolves the active state and creates one or more commands.

 At this point the canvas is mostly recording:

 - geometry references
 - brushes or pens
-- active transform
+- the active drawing options, including the transform
-- clip state
-- graphics options
+- rasterizer options such as the interest rectangle and fill rule
-- target bounds relevant to this command
+- target bounds and destination offset relevant to this command

 The canvas does not try to fully rasterize anything here.
+Clip changes are not attached to draw commands; they were already recorded as `BeginClip`/`EndClip` commands in the same stream when `Clip(...)` was called.

 ### Step 2: The batcher owns the pending work